ChonnaphatP/Signatus/README.md

 signatus-gui
 ```

-For normal operation, use the CLI supervisor instead of starting three
+For normal operation, you can use the CLI supervisor instead of starting three
 terminals manually:

 ```bash